 - Check whether the deprecation affects you.

-- Migrate your clusters and node pools to containerd node images.
+- Migrate from Docker to containerd node images.